cionx/solutions-structure-and-interpretation-of-computer-programs/1_building_abstractions_with_procedures/1.1_the_elements_of_programming/exercise_1.07.md

 $$
 for sufficiently small $x$.
 The value $s(0)$ is $f_0^5(1) = 1 / 2^5 = 1 / 32$.
-We don’t know how to compute $s'(0)$ is a smart way, so we will enlist the help of the computer.
+We don’t know how to compute $s'(0)$ in a smart way, so we will enlist the help of the computer.
 More precisely, we will use Sympy:
 ```python
 from sympy import Symbol, simplify